Mahananda Wildlife Sanctuary

 If you are lucky you can even spot Royal Bengal Tigers in this sanctuary.
 As per the 2003 census, there are at least 14 such majestic creatures in the jungles here.
 And there are lots of other animals and reptiles that you can see.
 Some 36 different species of mammals exist in this sanctuary including Himalayan black bear, leopards, rare mountain goats (serow), porcupines, golden cats, sambar, spotted & barking deer, Indian bison (gaur), wild boars, monkeys including black capped languor etc.

 Mahananda Wildlife Sanctuary is also a haven for the bird watchers.
-There are 243 different species of birds having been spotted in this sanctuary including ones like Himalayan pied hornbills, peafowls, peacocks, fouls, egrets, king fishers, fly catchers, racket tail drongo, Assamese macaque, robins, woodpeckers and lot more.
+There are over 300 species of birds in this sanctuary including ones like Rufous-necked hornbill, Himalayan pied hornbills, peafowls, peacocks, fouls, egrets, king fishers, fly catchers, racket tail drongo, Assamese macaque, robins, woodpeckers and lot more.
 Large number of migratory birds arrive here from central Asia.

 Peacocks at Mahananda WLS